samerlahoud/hall-of-fame-escape-lab/handout.md

 * Inject a comment that makes the browser execute JavaScript when the comments page is loaded, and
 * Use that code to have an effect on something sensitive, for example submitting a request that changes a grade when an instructor views the page.

-You will need to connect this to topics such as cross site scripting and cross site request forgery style attacks, and explain how a real system should defend itself.
+Explain how a real system should defend itself.

 ---